About Ocean Pines

-Ocean Pines is a premier residential community nestled on Maryland’s Eastern Shore in Northern Worcester County.
-With over 9 miles of waterfront property on 3,000 acres of wooded areas, with amenities throughout the community including a beachfront property located 5 miles in Ocean City and on the Atlantic Ocean.
+Ocean Pines is a residential community nestled on Maryland’s Eastern Shore in northern Worcester County, featuring more than nine miles of waterfront property on 3,000 acres of wooded areas.

-The vision of Ocean Pines is to be a premier resort community, offering exceptional value and quality of life to property owners who are diverse in age, economic status and interests, and to primarily provide residents the facilities, services and amenities that are attractive, affordable, safe and enjoyable.
+Ocean Pines will be a premier resort community, offering exceptional value and quality of life to property owners who are diverse in age, economic status and interests.

 - Well rounded list of medical specialists